vaibhavbhajanka/clipquery/README.md

 # ClipQuery

-ClipQuery is a comprehensive video content discovery platform that transforms how users search and navigate through video content using natural language queries.
-Built as a full-stack application with modern web technologies, it addresses the fundamental challenge of making video content searchable and accessible at scale.
+ClipQuery is a full-stack web application that enables users to search and navigate through video content using natural language queries.
+Built with modern web technologies, it transforms spoken words into searchable text with precise timestamp matching.

+The application accepts video uploads up to 3 minutes in length, providing a natural language search interface where users can ask questions like "When does the presenter mention new product features?" and receive precise timestamp results.
+Additionally, it includes an interactive chatbot feature with real-time WebSocket messaging for engaging with video content.

 ## Live Demo